Sehnya/Minotes/README.md

 Note: Use -c/-b to include the session cookie after logging in via the form.

-## Usage
-1. Open the app, click Sign Up to create an account.
-2. Log in with your credentials.
-3. From the dashboard, create a new note, edit it, or delete it.
-4. Use the editor page for rich‑text editing; changes are auto‑saved.

 ## Responsiveness
-- Added viewport meta tags to pages.
+- Viewport meta tags are included in all templates.
-- Introduced media queries to adapt layout and typography for tablets and mobiles.
+- Media queries in CSS adapt layout and typography for tablets and mobiles.
+- Fixed asset paths to ensure images load correctly on all devices.

-## Database Models
+## Database Models and Links
-- User: username (unique), email, password
+- User: username (unique), email (unique), password_hash
 - Note: title, content, user (FK to User), created_at, updated_at, is_active, parent (self‑FK for versioning), version
 - UserSession: user (FK to User), session_id (unique), data

-Relations are enforced via Peewee ForeignKeyField.
-Tables are created on startup if missing.
+Relationships are enforced via ForeignKeyField.
+Tables are auto‑created at startup if missing.
+Note.save() updates updated_at to keep timestamps consistent.

+## Security
+- Passwords are hashed using Werkzeug’s PBKDF2 (generate_password_hash) and stored in the password_hash column.
+No plaintext passwords are stored.
+- CSRF protection is enabled for HTML forms via Flask‑WTF.
+The signup form includes a CSRF token.
+JSON API endpoints are CSRF‑exempt and require an authenticated session cookie.
+- Secrets and config: the database password is not hard‑coded; provide it via environment (.env).
+Set a strong SECRET_KEY in production.

 ## Production Notes
-- Update secret keys and DB credentials.
-Do not store plaintext passwords in production; use hashing (e.g., bcrypt).
+- Set strong SECRET_KEY and secure DB credentials; never expose them.
+- Use a managed PostgreSQL instance and psycopg2-binary.
-- Configure allowed CORS origins if you host a separate frontend.
+- Consider stricter CORS configuration if hosting a separate frontend.
-- Serve behind a proper WSGI server; waitress is included.
+- Serve behind a proper WSGI server (waitress included here) or your choice.

 ## Troubleshooting
-- If you get "Unauthorized" from API endpoints, ensure you are logged in (session cookie present).
+- “Unauthorized” from API: ensure you are logged in (session cookie present).
-- If DB connection errors occur, verify your POSTGRES_* environment variables and network access.
+- DB connection errors: verify POSTGRES_* env vars and network access.
-- For static assets not loading, ensure url_for('static', ...) is used in templates (updated in this repo).
+- Static assets not loading: ensure templates use url_for('static', ...); asset paths inside CSS should be relative to /static (fixed for login background).